No two playgrounds are alike.

 Be mindful of the type of equipment used.
 Modify equipment for group games to avoid balls bouncing over walls or out of intended play area—or plan games that don’t require equipment.

 Strategize a layout that works for both kids and adults.
-In very large playgrounds, prevent blind spots and student disengagement by rotating the opening of peripheral play spaces to certain recess periods or days — i.e. the far blacktop is open at morning recess and the far grassy area is open at lunch recess.
+On very large playgrounds, prevent blind spots and student disengagement by rotating the opening of peripheral play spaces to certain recess periods or days.
+For example, the far blacktop is open at morning recess, and the far grassy area is open at lunch recess.

 For either situation, adjust adult supervision placement to maximize engagement and safety.